debug-ito/net-spider/README.md

     | (history graph) |
     +-----------------+

 As input, net-spider takes local findings of the time-varying graph.
-A local finding is a local state of a node observed at a specific time.
+A local finding is a local state of a node observed at specific time.

 All local findings are stored in the graph database with timestamps.
 So the database stores the history of the time-varying graph (history graph).